technicalguru/docker-mailserver-postfix/README.md

 # Additional Postfix/Dovecot customization
 You can further customize `main.cf`, `master.cf` and other Postfix configuration files.
 Please follow these instructions:

-1. Check the `/usr/local/mailserver/templates` folder for already existing custmizations.
+1. Check the `/usr/local/mailserver/templates` folder for already existing customizations.
 1. If you configuration file is not present yet, take a copy of the file from `/etc/postfix` folder.
 1. Customize your Postfix and/or Dovecot configuration file.
-1. Provide your file(s) back into the appropriate template folder at `/usr/local/mailserver/templates` by using volume mappings.
+1. Provide your customized file(s) back into the appropriate template folder at `/usr/local/mailserver/templates` by using volume mappings.
+1. (Re)Start the container.
+If you configuration was not copied correctly then log into the container (bash is available) and issue `/usr/local/mailserver/reset-server.sh`.
+Then restart again.

 # Issues
 This Docker image is mature and replaced my own mailserver in production.
 However, several issues are still unresolved: